PostHog/posthog.com/contents/blog/how-come-we-ship-so-much.md

 I went to a superb talk by Jeff Lawson (who runs Twilio), who felt the greatest innovation at Amazon was how it felt like thousands of small startups.
 Simply speaking, a startup gets more done per person than a big corporate.

 PostHog works like a group of startups.
-For each of our products, there is a team of up to 6, who can ship with minimal intereference from the rest of the company.
+For each of our products, there is a team of up to 6, who can ship with minimal interference from the rest of the company.
 We hire a lot of ex technical founders to help here.

 ## Nearly everyone is an engineer